xebiarohan/Docker/README.md

 		In case of stop command if it doesnot stop in 10 sec , it will automatically calls the docker kill command.

- 9. Execute an additional command in a container :
+ 9. Execute an additional command in a container.
+For example if we starts redis database in a docker container, so the program running in docker container is redis-server. but we also want to run redis-cli, in that case we can use this command :

 		docker exec -it {container-id} {command}

+		docker exec -it {container-id} redis-cli
- 10. Getting shell or terminal access in container :
+ We can start a shell window in any docker container using the exec command like :

 		docker exec -it {container-id} sh

+ 10. Every process in docker container contains 3 different communication channels :STDIN  - to send inforation to the process.
+	:STDOUT - to get inforamtion from the process.
+	:STDERR - to get the error message from the process.

+These channels are used to pass information into the process or to get the information from the process.
+-it is equal to the -i -t and -i is used to connect the communication channels to the console. and -t is used to format the text which we are passing to the process and which we are getting back.

+	docker exec -i -t {container-id} sh

  11. Creating and running a container from an image :